Keegan-Evans/Keegan-Evans.github.io/_posts/2020-10-29-Daily-Progress.md

 ---
 layout: post
 date: 2020-10-29
-catergories: ["simply scheme", trailer, winter]
+tags: ["simply scheme", trailer, winter]
 ---

 This week has been quite hectic, with a lot of it taken up continuing